Yesterday, I was refused entry into the nation of Kiribati.

 The stamp is very clearly a stamp from the Suva, Fiji embassy.
 On the opposite page are clearly my entry and exit stamps from Fiji two weeks ago.
 Moreover, on other pages are clear stamps showing where I’ve been in the two weeks in between.

 If you have been reading this site, you know the only reason for my previous visit to Fiji was to visit the Kiribati embassy.
 Getting the visa was the only reason I made the trip and I had contacted officials from the Kiribati ministry of tourism about getting a visa.
 I jumped through every hoop asked of me.

-I’m still furious after twenty four hours.
+I’m still furious after twenty-four hours.
 I can deal with different cultures, poor food, crappy rooms, bugs, people trying to rip you off, and boredom.
-I cannot however deal with clueless bureaucrats who view their job in life as “is there ink on the paper”.
+I cannot, however, deal with clueless bureaucrats who view their job in life as “is there ink on the paper”.
 This problem would have been so easy to solve in a way that would have been acceptable to everyone, yet taking that extra action was beyond the scope of his imagination.
-In his world it is a simple question of “is there ink”, not trying to enforce actual policy.
+In his world, it is a simple question of “is there ink”, not trying to enforce an actual policy.

 I am now in Hawaii.
 I basically just accelerated the next two weeks and skipped Tuvalu for a later time in my life.

 I’m going to veg out here for the next week, see movies I’ve missed all summer, buy the new Dune book that comes out on Tuesday and regroup.

 The South Pacific part of my journey is now officially over.